ebellocchia/telegram_payment_bot/README.md

 ## Run the Bot

-The bot shall be an administrator of the group.\
+The bot must be an administrator of the group.\
 If you just need to run bot once in a while (e.g. once a week), you can do it manually using the `check_no_payment` and `remove_no_payment` commands.
 In this case, it's sufficient to run the bot locally on the PC when needed.\
 If you prefer to let the bot check for payment periodically, it'll be better to run it 24h/24h on a VPS.